 Daily boats depart every morning from 10.00 until midday, while the trip back is usually fixed at 16.00.

-It’s also possible to reach Ierapetra with a private tour which can even include an onboard grill or a lavish Cretan lunch, but prices will be higher.
+It’s also possible to reach Chrissi Island with a private tour which can even include a Cretan lunch, but prices will be higher.

 Upon arrival, your boat will be docking on the southern coast, and it will be necessary for you to reach the northern coast on foot.